Henrik-3/valorant-labs/README.md

 **VALORANT LABS | Discord Verified | All Data based on v1.06 Patch | Bot Version: 1.6.0**

+**IMPORTANT!!!
+NO INSTALLATION SUPPORT, CODE CAN BE USED FOR YOUR OWN INSTANCE, BUT IS NOT MEANT FOR THAT**

 Support me :D [Patreon](https://www.patreon.com/valorantlabs)

 **LAST UPDATE:**